Iszac Henig: Gender transition

 In February 2022, Henig again faced Thomas at the Ivy League championships at Harvard University.
-This time there were no protests outside, and "8 Against Hate" signs, representing the eight schools of the Ivy League, hung on the walls and on several athletes' shirts.
-Thomas narrowly won the 100-yard freestyle over Henig's second place, as well as her two other individual events, and a team relay, to be highest scoring swimmer total.
-Henig won a 50-yard freestyle in a pool record, as Thomas watched and applauded.
+This time, there were no protests outside, and "8 Against Hate" signs, representing the eight schools of the Ivy League, hung on the walls and on several athletes' shirts.
+Thomas narrowly won the 100-yard freestyle over Henig's second place alongside three other events, making her the highest scoring swimmer in the event.
+Henig won the 50-yard freestyle, setting a pool record as Thomas watched and applauded.
 Harvard alumnus Schuyler Bailar, the first openly transgender NCAA Division I swimmer, attended to support them both.

-In March 2022, when both Henig and Thomas were at the NCAA Division I Women's Swimming and Diving Championships, and protesters opposing Thomas's competing were outside the Georgia Tech Aquatic Center, Henig wrote "let trans kids play" in sharpie marker on his bicep in support of Thomas, and against transphobic legislation in sports.
+In March 2022, when both Henig and Thomas were at the NCAA Division I Women's Swimming and Diving Championships, and protesters opposing Thomas's competing were outside the Georgia Tech Aquatic Center, Henig wrote "let trans kids play" in sharpie marker on his bicep in support of Thomas and against transphobic legislation in sports.
 His motivation was that NCAA rules prohibited clothing with political statements, but there were no rules about writing on skin.
 Thomas eventually asked him to write it on her arm as well.
 Henig took fifth place in the 100-yard freestyle at the championship, earning All-America recognition.
 Thomas was also in the race (finishing eighth), making it the first NCAA championship final race with two transgender competitors.
-A group of University of Arizona swimmers used Henig's achievement in an open letter to the NCAA Board of Governors to oppose transgender athletes competing, writing that Henig's All-America award-winning time would have failed to even reach the men's qualifying time.

-Outsports website named Henig and Thomas jointly 2022 Transgender Athletes of the Year.
+A group of University of Arizona swimmers cited Henig's achievement in an open letter to the NCAA Board of Governors to oppose transgender athletes competing, writing that Henig's All-America award-winning time would have failed to reach the men's qualifying time.
+Outsports named Henig and Thomas joint Transgender Athletes of the Year in 2022.

-After the NCAA championships, Henig went on testosterone based hormone therapy, and moved to the Yale men's swimming team for his 2022-23 senior season.
-When he swam in the June 2022 Ohio State Invitational, he took from 69th to 79th places in the 50, 100, and 200-yard men's freestyle events.
-He wrote in a New York Times editorial about the move that even though he realized that he would be closer to the bottom of the pack of the men's team, it would make him his true, authentic self.
+Henig went on testosterone-based hormone therapy after the NCAA championships and moved to the Yale men's swimming team for his 2022-23 senior season.
+When he swam in the June 2022 Ohio State Invitational, he took from 69th to 79th places in the 50-, 100-, and 200-yard men's freestyle events.
+He wrote in a New York Times editorial that, while he realized that he would be closer to the bottom of the pack after joining the men's team, it would make him his true, authentic self.